 Tips for Finding the Right Financial Planner

 - While a FPQP can do most tasks associated with financial services, they can’t give you – as the client – direct advice for managing your money.
 However, a financial advisor can.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor who fits your needs doesn’t have to be hard.
+If you don’t have a financial advisor yet, finding one doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re just looking to start investing, an online brokerage may be able to help.
 You can buy and sell stocks and securities from the comfort of your own home.
 Plus, many online platforms have low or no fees.
 Investing may help you achieve your financial goals faster.